TeamSundar/Multiple-myeloma_prognosis/readme.md

 <p align="center">
 <a align="centre">1	DAILAB, Department of Biochemical Engineering & Biotechnology, Indian Institute of Technology (IIT) Delhi, New Delhi - 110 016, India; </a>
 <p align="center">
-<a align="centre">2	Language of Technical Computing, Data Analytics, MathWorks, New Delhi, 110001, India; </a>
+<a align="centre">2 Certara UK Ltd, Quantitative systems pharmacology division of SimCyp, Level 2-Acero, 1 Concourse Way, Sheffield S1 2BJ, United Kingdom.a; </a>
 <p align="center">
 <a align="centre">3	Laboratory Oncology Unit, Dr. B.R.A.IRCH, All India Institute of Medical Sciences (AIIMS), Ansari Nagar, New Delhi, 110029, India.
 </a>